tarekgh/opentelemetry-dotnet/example3/readme.md

 ### Problem Statement
 When a measurement is recorded, the calculation/accumulation/aggregation is process synchronouosly per call.
 Thus, the timing for each recording can vary based on how the SDK is configured.
-It may be desireable to have a constant time/space per recording.
+It may be desirable to have a constant time/space per recording.

 ### Proposal